 |Emeralds from Zambia

 When most people think of fine emeralds, they think of Colombia.
 Brazil is also an important source for emeralds, mainly for mid-grade product.
-But Colombia has the greatest mindshare among consumers for higher quality emeralds.
-In the gemstone trade, however, another source is attracting a great deal of attention: Zambia.
+However, Colombia has the greatest mindshare among consumers for higher quality emeralds.
+In the gemstone trade, however, another source is attracting a great deal of attention, that is Zambia.

 Kagem is the largest emerald mine in Zambia and has a long and history of producing high quality emeralds.
 During the last three years, Kagem has produced an average of 6.5 million carats of emeralds annually.

 - Last Updated: October-13-2014

 Reproduction (text or graphics) without the express written consent of GemSelect.com (SETT Company Ltd.) is strictly prohibited.